top of page

 Unlike the distilled nature of Cooke City, Cody boasts many winter time amenities and ease of access.
 This makes it a reasonable destination for ice climbers who want to climb adventurous routes, enjoy a cozy airbnb, and eat out.
 In the end, the ice is what keeps bringing climbers back!

-Chief Joseph Ice
+Chief Joseph Ice Climbing

 The Beartooth mountains have a rich history of ice climbing and, along with that, a strong ethic of not documenting climbs.
 The ice climbing off Chief Joseph Scenic Byway is no exception, and because of that has remained an overlooked but incredible ice climbing venue just an hour from Cody and a little over an hour from Red Lodge.